tuomasj/tuomasj.github.com/_posts/2013-07-18-how-to-destroy-your-productivity-and-have-a-side-project-burnout.markdown

 I made a new year resolution to build a side project that generates revenue.
 My plan was to blog about it every week and write heroic stories about my progress.

 I have very limited hours to spend on my side projects per week due to the fact I have a day job which is the best job I have ever had.
-I like building digital stuff so much, that I have mana left to spend on my own projects.
+I like building digital stuff so much, that I have mana left after work to spend on my own projects.
 But since I already work with software products and projects at my day job, my hobby projects need to be fun.
-If they start causing me any pain, what's the point having a hobby?
+If they start causing me any pain, what's the point having a hobby related so close to my day job?

 I need to spend my scarce hours on tasks that help me reach my goal.
 I cannot work hard, so I need to work smart.
 I want to maximize my productivity through positivity.
 There is no room for negativity.